haka-security/haka/doc/developer/c/thread.rst

 .. c:function:: bool mutex_init(mutex_t *mutex, bool recursive)

-    Initializes a mutex `mutex`.
+    Initialize a mutex `mutex`.
 With `recursive`, the mutex can be created recursive (ie. can be re-entered by the same thread).

     :returns: True on success.
 Use :c:func:`clear_error` to get details about the error.